anjos/site/content/category/research/vital-signs.rst

    **Reproducibility Checklist**

    * All datasets used in this study are public
-   * A software package will be made available when work is published
+   * A software package will be made available when work is published.

    **Partnership**